rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

         ...
     }

+ For more information [see](https://lwn.net/Articles/856392/){:target="_blank"}.

 ### Code analysis:

 Now let's see what KVM does when we call the `KVM_SET_USER_MEMORY_REGION` ioctl().
 The analysis of this part is based on lines 68 to 88 of the ftrace output.
 The main functions called in this part of the trace are placed below.
-I also listed some functions that were not available to ftrace (e.g., inline functions).
+We also listed some functions that were not available to ftrace (e.g., inline functions).

     - kvm_vm_ioctl [kvm_main.c]
         - kvm_vm_ioctl_set_memory_region [kvm_main.c]